KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 to recognize the **vibrational architecture** of mystical texts.

 We read, not as archaeologists of belief,
-but as travelers tracing the soul’s unfolding across symbolic reflections.
+but as travelers tracing the soul's unfolding across symbolic reflections.

 🪬📜 🗝️ 🔔 🎶 🌀 ⌬